 As demonstrated in this report, the experienced and projected effects of climate change and the secondary effects they trigger are impacting Oregon-undermining human health and safety, hindering economic growth, and damaging natural resources.
 Extreme weather events associated with climate change alone are putting pressure on our transportation, drinking water, wastewater, and energy systems by increasing maintenance costs, interrupting businesses, and putting people's safety at risk.
-Our recommendations for action aim to reduce the disproportionate impacts that climate change has on communities-particularly including low-income, Black, Indigenous, and rural households.

-Oregon is highly unlikely to meet the state's 2020 emissions reduction goal, let alone the 2035 and 2050 goals without it.
+Oregon is highly unlikely to meet our 2020 emissions reduction goal, let alone the 2035 and 2050 goals without more aggressive climate mitigation action.
 The IPCC has made it abundantly clear that ambitious action is an urgent need.
-To avoid the worst impacts of climate change and achieve the benefits, Oregon needs to take more aggressive climate mitigation action.
-Governor Brown's EO 20-04 is an important start, but new policy advances and constant vigilance are needed to ensure that the agencies have the resources and authority to achieve the state's greenhouse gas reduction goals.
+To avoid the worst impacts of climate change and achieve the possible benefits, Oregon and the world need to take more aggressive action.
+Governor Brown's EO 20-04 is a great start, but we need new policy advances and constant vigilance to ensure that state agencies have the resources and the determination they need to get back on track toward our goals.
+Our recommendations aim to reinforce and build on EO 20-04 while further reducing the disproportionate impacts that climate change has on vulnerable and historically disadvantaged communities-particularly low-income, Black, Indigenous, and rural households.